vnchlsn/OsmoFold/docs/osmofold_lite.rst

       Example: `["trehalose", "sucrose"]`

-- **`backbone`**: OPTIONAL.
-A boolean that indicates whether to include contributions from the protein backbone.
-Default is `True`.

 - **`triplet`**: OPTIONAL.
 A boolean that determines whether the function returns a triplet containing the folded ΔG, unfolded ΔG, and their difference (ΔΔG).
 If `False`, only the free energy difference (ΔΔG) is returned.
 Default is `False`.

 - **`custom_tfe`**: OPTIONAL.
 A dictionary of custom transfer free energy (TFE) values for specific osmolytes.